I Saw Hell and Then Met Jesus: Jordan Samuel's Near-Death Experience

 “Be strong and courageous… for the Lord your God goes with you; He will never leave you nor forsake you.” — Deuteronomy 31:6

 Joshua was stepping into uncertainty.
 He likely felt afraid and inadequate.
-Yet God did not promise an easy path.
-He promised His presence.
+But God did not promise an easy path, He simply promised His presence.

 That same promise still speaks to us today.

-One of the hardest experiences in life is losing someone we love.
-Grief can make even strong people feel weak and exhausted.
+One of the hardest experiences we face in life is losing someone we love.
+Grief can bring even the strongest of people to their knees.
 Empty chairs, quiet rooms, and old memories can suddenly bring tears without warning.

-During seasons of mourning, it may feel as though the world keeps moving while your heart stands still.
+During these seasons of mourning, it may feel as though the world keeps moving forward with life while yours appears to be standing still.
 But Scripture reminds us that God is near to the brokenhearted.

 Jesus Himself experienced sorrow.
-He wept at the tomb of Lazarus even though He knew resurrection was coming.
-That moment reveals something beautiful about God’s heart: He does not ignore human pain.
+He wept at the tomb of Lazarus even though He knew his resurrection was coming.
+Think about that for a moment, this is God, He knows that Lazarus will be brought back to life, yet He was sorrowful.
+That moment reveals something beautiful about Jesus’s heart, He does not ignore human pain.
 He enters into it with compassion.

-If you are grieving today, God sees every tear.
+If you are grieving today, God sees and catches every tear.
 He understands every ache.
-And even when you cannot feel Him, He is still walking beside you.
+And even when you cannot feel Him, He is still walking beside you, He will never leave your side.

-The promise “I will never leave you nor forsake you” means God stays even when everyone else cannot.
-Friends may not know what to say.
-Loved ones may not fully understand your pain.
-But God remains steady, faithful, and present.
+The promise “I will never leave you nor forsake you” means just that, God stays even when everyone else cannot.
+Friends may not know what to say, loved ones may not fully understand your pain, but God remains steady, faithful, and everlasting.

-Loneliness has become one of the greatest struggles in modern life.
+Loneliness has become one of the greatest struggles in our modern day life.
 A person can be surrounded by people and still feel deeply alone.
-Social media may connect us digitally, but many hearts still long for genuine comfort, peace, and belonging.
+Social media has been this biggest culprit of this in my opinion.
+It may connect us digitally, but many hearts still long for genuine human touch, peace, and belonging.

 Psalm 139 reminds us there is nowhere we can go where God’s presence cannot reach us.
 Whether we are celebrating on mountaintops or crying in silence late at night, He is there.